alphek/github_pop_svc/README.md

 - This service has no logging and docker containers does not expose it logs to outside of container.
 Service needs better logging and monitoring
 - Further statistics can be added to system status page(health_check)
+- Django-rest-swagger library is no longer maintained.
+I used a third-party library(drf-yasg) to implement automated swagger documentation.
+The library seems secure and popular among the community but If I use it for a commercial product I would have more search over it and maybe more testing over it.

 ---